-HAGERSTOWN, MD.-Some 38 boys and girls responded to the call for salvation during a youth crusade recently conducted at West and Mrs. Don Lunsford, Jr., at
+HAGERSTOWN, MD.-Some 38 boys and girls responded to the call for salvation during a youth

-NASHVILLE, TENN. - First | vesttime Gospel Team, Irving and Mary Lou Howard of Mt.
+Mary Lou Howard of Mt.
 Morris, Pa., conducted the services,

 On the closing Sunday, Pastor Nelson Brenner dedicated Brother and Sister Howard's newly purchased travel trailer for use in their evangelistic work.